lsonnguyen/wxcc-rt-routeinfo/README.md

   * avgTalkTime: average talk/connected time computed for the current interval
   * estWaitTime: estimated wait time for the queue
   * maxWaitTime: current longest wait time in queue
-  * teams: list of team associated with the queue
+  * teams: list of agent teams associated with the queue

 #### Team Stats
 * Endpoint: /stats/team/{name}